 NEW THIS YEAR: If you currently hold a 2019 No-Cost State Beach Pass, you may continue to use it for entry into state beach parking areas during the 2020 beach season.
 If you have lost your pass or would like to obtain a no-cost beach parking pass, please contact RI State Parks headquarters for assistance.
 View the factsheet.

 Can I purchase one season pass to switch between all my family’s vehicles?

 Unfortunately, each season pass is required to be registered to only one vehicle.
-The season passes may not be switched between different vehicles.
+Season passes may not be switched between different vehicles.
+Your vehicle's license plate is your credential into the lot.
 If you’d like more than one season pass, you will have to purchase each additional pass individually.

 What qualifications are required for a resident beach pass?

 The vehicle must be registered in Rhode Island.
 For the purpose of administrating these fees, resident and non-resident vehicle fees shall be based solely upon the state of registration. vehicle shall mean any street legal equipment, motorized or non-motorized, properly registered for over the road travel.